Other Champions

 American IndyCar Series

-Founded by former Champ Car driver Bill Tempero, the American IndyCar Series (AIS) made it's debut in 1988, with Buddy Lazier winning the first race as well as the first title.
-The series was created as a home for older Champ Car equipment to run.
+Founded by former Champ Car driver Bill Tempero, the American IndyCar Series (AIS) made its debut in 1988, with Buddy Lazier winning the first race as well as the first title.
+The series was created as a home for older Indy Car equipment to run.
 The series did achieve a certain amount of notoriety in its early days as a possible training ground for drivers.
 Robby Unser got a good deal of national exposure for his 7 race winning streak in 1989.
 Soon after though it became more of a club racing series for drivers with old Champ Cars.
 The series did enjoy a bit of a renaissance in 1996.
 With the IRL mandating chassis being at least a year old for its first season, several AIS teams popped up on IRL entry lists that first year.
 The series was reorganized under new management prior to the 2001 season and renamed the United States Speedway Series (USSS).

 American IndyCar Series Champions